baiottoe/IterBiome_BGCMuSo/README.md

 1. Pull the container to your machine using `singularity pull docker://uvarc/rhessys:leb3t`
 2. Run the container using singularity run `docker://uvarc/rhessys:leb3t`

+## Cloning this github repository
+Now, you will want to install the contents of this github repository, such that it can be accessed within the container.
+Do this using the command `git@github.com:baiottoe/BBGC_Muso_I.git`

 ## Start Jupyter Notebook session
 On local machine: `jupyter notebook`